Spatio-Temporal Lattice Planning Using Optimal Motion Primitives: Proposed Methods

 \begin{definition}[Arborescence] From Theorem 2.5 of~\cite{korte2012combinatorial}, a graph $T$ with a vertex $s$ is an arborescence rooted at $s$ if every vertex in $T$ is reachable from $s$, but deleting any edge in $T$ destroys this property. \end{definition} Intuitively, if $T$ is an arborescence rooted at $s$, then for each vertex $j\neq s$ in $T$, there is a unique path in $T$ from $s$ to $j$.
 For each $s\in \s$, the graph $T^s$ an arborescence rooted at $s$.
 This is shown in the following Lemma: \begin{lemma}[Arborescence Lemma] Let $E=\bigcup_{s\in \s}E_s$ be a solution to Problem \ref{MCSP}, and $G_{\text{Free}}=(L, \bar{E}, c)$.
 For each $s\in \s$, $T^s$ (in \eqref{Tree}) is an arborescence rooted at $s$.
 Further, $\forall i\in L-\s$, $d^E(s, i)$ is the length of the path in $T^s$ to $i$. \end{lemma} \begin{proof} Let $s\in \s$.
 To show that $T^s$ is an arborescence rooted at $s$, observe that there is a path in $T^s$ from $s$ to all $i\in L$.
-Indeed, if $E$ solves Problem \ref{MCSP}, then $E$ $t$-spans $L$.
-In particular, there must be at least one path, $\pi^E(s,i)$ using $E$ from $s$ to each $i\in L$ implying that $\pi^E(s,i)\in \mathcal{P}^{s}$.
-Since $E_T^s$ deletes duplicate paths from $\mathcal{P}^{s}$, there must be a path in $T^s$ from $s$ to $i$.
-By construction of the edge set $E_T^s$, duplicate paths (with equal cost) are deleted ensuring the uniqueness of paths from $s$ to each $i\in L$ completing the proof that $T^s$ is an arborescence rooted at $s$.
-The cost of the path in $T^s$ from $s$ to $i$ is defined as the cost of the path $\pi^E(s,i)$ which is $d^E(s, i)$. \end{proof} Lemma \ref{TREELEM} implies that $E$ is a $t$-spanner of $L$ if and only if $\forall s\in \s$ there is a corresponding arborescence $T^s$ rooted at $s$ whose vertices are $L$, whose edges $(i,j)^s$ are copies of members of $S_q$ for some $q\in E$, and such that the cost of the path from $s$ to any vertex $i\in L$ in $T^s$ is no more than a factor of $t$ from the optimal path from $s$ to $i$.
+Indeed, if $E$ solves Problem \ref{MCSP}, then $E$ $t$-spans $L$ and there must be at least one path, $\pi^E(s,i)$ using $E$ from $s$ to each $i\in L$ implying that $\pi^E(s,i)\in \mathcal{P}^{s}$.
+Since $E_T^s$ deletes duplicate paths from $\mathcal{P}^{s}$, there must be precisely one path in $T^s$ from $s$ to $i$ implying that $T^s$ is an arborescence rooted at $s$.
+The cost of the path in $T^s$ from $s$ to $i$ is defined as the cost of the path $\pi^E(s,i)$ which is $d^E(s, i)$. \end{proof} Lemma \ref{TREELEM} implies that $E$ is a $t$-spanner of $L$ if and only if $\forall s\in \s$ there is a corresponding arborescence $T^s$ rooted at $s$ whose vertices are $L$, whose edges $(i,j)^s$ are copies of members of $S_q$ for a $q\in E$, and where the cost of the path from $s$ to any $i\in L$ in $T^s$ is no more than a factor of $t$ from optimal.
 Indeed, the forward implication follows from Lemma \ref{TREELEM}, while the converse holds by definition of a $t$-spanner.
-From this, we develop four criteria that represent necessary and sufficient conditions for $E$ to be a $t$-spanning control set of $L$: \begin{description} \item[Usable Edge Criteria:] For any $q\in \mathcal{B}$, for any $s\in \s$, and for any $(i,j)\in S_q$, the copy $(i,j)^s$ may belong to a path in $T^s$ from $s$ to a vertex $r\in L$ if and only if $q\in E_{R(i)}$. \item[Cost Continuity Criteria:] For any $s\in \s$, $q\in \mathcal{B}$, $(i,j)\in S_q$, and $(i,j)^s$ a copy of $(i,j)$, if $(i,j)^s$ lies in the path in $T^s$ to vertex $j$ then $c(\pi^E(s, j))=c(\pi^E(s, i)) + c(q)$.
-That is, the cost of the path from $s$ to $j$ in $T^s$ is equal to the cost of the path from $s$ to $i$ plus the cost of the motion from $i$ to $j$. \item[$t$-Spanning Criteria:] For any vertex $j\in L-\s$, and for any start $s\in\s$, the cost of the path in $T^s$ from $s$ to $j$ can be no more than $t$ times the cost of the direct motion from $s$ to $j$. \item[Arborescence Criteria:] The set $T^s$ must be an arborescence for all $s\in \s$. \end{description}
+From this, we develop four criteria that represent necessary and sufficient conditions for $E$ to $t$-span $L$: \begin{description} \item[Usable Edge Criteria:] For any $q\in \mathcal{B}$, for any $s\in \s$, and for any $(i,j)\in S_q$, the copy $(i,j)^s$ may belong to a path in $T^s$ from $s$ to a vertex $r\in L$ if and only if $q\in E_{R(i)}$. \item[Cost Continuity Criteria:] For any $s\in \s$, $q\in \mathcal{B}$, $(i,j)\in S_q$, and $(i,j)^s$ a copy of $(i,j)$, if $(i,j)^s$ lies in the path in $T^s$ to vertex $j$ then $c(\pi^E(s, j))=c(\pi^E(s, i)) + c(q)$.
+That is, the cost of the path from $s$ to $j$ in $T^s$ is equal to the cost of the path from $s$ to $i$ plus the motion from $i$ to $j$. \item[$t$-Spanning Criteria:] For any vertex $j\in L-\s$, and $s\in\s$, the cost of the path in $T^s$ from $s$ to $j$ can be no more than $t$ times the cost of the direct motion from $s$ to $j$. \item[Arborescence Criteria:] The set $T^s$ must be an arborescence for all $s\in \s$. \end{description}